 Unite, the union which represents British Airways “Mixed Fleet” cabin crew at London Heathrow have now ended nearly two months of continuous strike action on Wednesday 30 August.
+A settlement has now been reached between British Airways and Unite.
+Therefore, no further industrial action is expected.

 Here is historical information and guidance of the impact of previous strike action: